Minchina Ota (1980 film)

-The film was a critical success and won multiple awards at the 1979–80 Karnataka State Film Awards including Second Best Film, Best Actor (Anant Nag) and Best Supporting Actor (Lokanath).
+The film was not a huge success at the box office but was a critical success and won multiple awards at the 1979–80 Karnataka State Film Awards including Second Best Film, Best Actor (Anant Nag) and Best Supporting Actor (Lokanath).
 It is seen as a milestone in the careers of the Nag brothers.
 It was remade in Hindi in 1983 by Shankar Nag himself as Lalach starring Vinod Mehra, Ranjit and Pran alongside Anant Nag with music by Bappi Lahiri.
-Minchina Ota is considered one of the finest movies in the history of Kannada cinema.
-It's also a milestone movie in the career of Nag brothers.

 Plot

-Katte (Shankar Nag) and Prabhakar Rao / Tatha (Loknath) are petty thieves who can't seem to get a break in life.
+Katte and Prabhakar Rao "Tatha" are petty thieves who cannot seem to get a break in life.
 Their criminal past does not leave them wherever they go.
 To make it big, they resort to their past and start jumping unsuspecting passers by on National Highways and relieving them of their automobiles.
-Disassembling the auto parts, they sell them for money and often duping people on their way.
+Disassembling the auto parts, they sell them for money and often dupe people.

-Soon their jig is up when one of their stolen vehicles breaks down and a mechanic Tony D'Souza (Anant Nag) is brought for help.
+Soon their jig is up when one of their stolen vehicles breaks down and a mechanic, Tony D'Souza is brought for help.
 Seeing that money is a free flowing concept in this criminal life, Tony joins hands with this crime duo.
-Soon the trio is hitting various spots and making away with vehicles.
-During this process, they even manage to rope in another petty thief Manju (Priya Tendulkar), who is thieving to meet her sick mother's medical bills, into their criminal enterprise.
-Soon, Tony and Manju get married.
+Soon, the trio hits various spots and makes away with vehicles.
+During this process, they even manage to rope in another petty thief Manju, who is thieving to afford her sick mother's medical bills, into their criminal enterprise.
+Shortly afterwards, Tony and Manju get married.

-The cops are hot on their trail for a good part of the film before finally clamping the trio down much to the delight of the pipe-smoking Inspector Nayak (Ramesh Bhat).
+The cops are hot on their trail for a good part of the film before finally clamping the trio down much to the delight of the pipe-smoking Inspector Nayak.
 As jailbirds, Katte and Thatha seem to have found their peace but not Tony.
 His desperate self is trying to get away from the chains that bind him.
 A prison break is planned and executed to almost perfection by the three.
-In the process, Tatha dies after accidentally falling off the high prison walls.
+In the process, Thatha dies after accidentally falling off the high prison walls.
 Katte and Tony are killed in an encounter while trying to flee from the cops.
 The film ends with Manju, who at this stage is pregnant by Tony, vowing to raise the child in a good and healthy environment.